CumulusNetworks/docs/content/version/cumulus-linux-321/Monitoring-and-Troubleshooting/SNMP-Monitoring/Using-Nutanix-Prism-as-a-Monitoring-Tool.md

  - /display/CL321/Using+Nutanix+Prism+as+a+Monitoring+Tool
  - /pages/viewpage.action?pageId=5126802
 pageID: 5126802
+---
----Nutanix Prism is a graphical user interface (GUI) for managing infrastructure and virtual environments.
+Nutanix Prism is a graphical user interface (GUI) for managing infrastructure and virtual environments.
 In order to use it, you need to take special steps within Cumulus Linux before you can configure Prism.